Tool Kit

 Impaired Driving

-Impairment reduces a driver’s mental and physical functions.
+Substance-related impairment reduces a driver’s mental and physical functions.
 It affects thinking and decision making, leading to greater risk-taking at the wheel.
-It also decreases reaction time and affects sensory perception.
+It also slows reaction time and reflexes, reduces attention span and ability to track moving objects, distorts perception of time and distance, and impairs coordination and lane control.

 The most common substance-related causes of impairment in the workplace are the use of: